Couples Therapy NJ – Marriage Counseling Specialist: Garrett Coan, LCSW

 Become a more a flexible and accommodating person.
 Be willing to make concessions in order to reach a mutually satisfying consensus.
 To do this, you need to accept that your partner’s position is valid and legitimate.
 Don’t let your pride and ego get in the way.

-Schedule regular date nights with your spouse.
-Dates are wonderful opportunities to create shared memories with your spouse.
-It's critical that you break out of the monotony of your day-to-day life and inject fun and excitement into your relationship.
+Schedule regular date nights with your partner.
+Dates are wonderful opportunities to create shared memories with your partner.
+It’s critical that you break out of the monotony of your day-to-day life and inject fun and excitement into your relationship.

-Good mental health is essential to a happy marriage.
-If you haven't worked out your issues, you may inadvertently displace negative emotions onto your spouse.
-If you're struggling with mood swings, an addiction, past trauma or overwhelming work stress, it might be helpful to get individual counseling so that your issues don't harm your marriage.
+Good mental health is essential to a happy relationship.
+If you haven’t worked out your issues, you may inadvertently displace negative emotions onto your spouse.
+If you’re struggling with mood swings, an addiction, past trauma or overwhelming work stress, it might be helpful to get individual counseling so that your issues don’t harm your relationship.

-ONLINE APPOINTMENTS ARE AVAILABLE IN ADDITION TO IN-OFFICE SESSIONS.
+ZOOM APPOINTMENTS ARE AVAILABLE IN ADDITION TO IN-OFFICE SESSIONS